Emmet (software)

-Emmet (formerly Zen Coding) is a set of plug-ins for text editors that allow for high-speed coding and editing in HTML, XML, XSLT, and other structured code formats via content assist.
+Emmet (formerly Zen Coding) is a set of plug-ins for text editors that allows for high-speed coding and editing in HTML, XML, XSLT, and other structured code formats via content assist.
 The project was started by Vadim Makeev in 2008 and continues to be actively developed by Sergey Chikuyonok and Emmet users.
-Since 2015 Mikael Geletsyan is responsible for UX at Emmet.
+Since 2015, Mikael Geletsyan is responsible for UX at Emmet.
 The tools have been incorporated into several popular text editors, as well as some plug-ins developed by the Emmet team and others implemented independently.
 However, Emmet is primarily independent from any text editor, as the engine works directly with text rather than with any particular software.

 Emmet is open sourced under the MIT License.

-Name

-Emmet is a word that originally meant ant, a small insect that can carry over 50 times of its weight.
-This word is also similar to "emit," which is basically what Emmet does when it expands abbreviations.